akgrant43/akgrant43.github.io/_posts/2020-07-28-Dictionary-Performance.md

 categories: [Pharo, Pharo8]
 ---

 Some recent work involved generating, saving and loading large dictionaries, up to 1.9M entries.
-Performance of said dictoinary natuarally became a concern.
+The performance of said dictionary natuarally became a concern.

 This post was going to be more detailed, but I've lost intermediate results, so now is a somewhat patchy summary.
 Sorry.